dotnet/runtime/docs/workflow/testing/libraries/testing-apple.md

 # Testing Libraries on iOS and tvOS

-In order to build libraries and tests for iOS or tvOS you only need some fresh version of XCode installed (e.g. 11.3 or higher).
+In order to build libraries and tests for iOS or tvOS you need recent version of XCode installed (e.g. 11.3 or higher).

 Build Libraries for iOS:
 ```